vanilao/chronicle_of_self_/docs/overview/project_prd.md

 ## 🔒 Out of Scope (MVP)

-### Not Included in MVP:
+### Not Included in MVP (Current Build):

-❌ Password reset via email (future)
+❌ Backend email-based password reset (UI only, no real emails yet)
 ❌ Profile picture upload
-❌ Habit categories beyond the 4 core categories
-❌ Custom habit colors/icons
+❌ Custom habit colors/icons beyond the current retro theme
-❌ Habit notes/journal entries
+❌ Habit notes or journal-style entries
-❌ Habit reminders/notifications
+❌ Habit reminders/notifications (email, push, mobile)
 ❌ Data export (CSV/JSON)
-❌ Dark mode
-❌ Multi-language support
+❌ Multi-language/i18n support
-❌ Habit templates
-❌ Habit sharing
+❌ Habit templates and habit sharing
-❌ API for third-party integrations
+❌ Public API for third-party integrations

+These align with the **Phase 2+ roadmap** and are intentionally deferred to keep the MVP focused.

 ---